+There are no rules on when to finish breastfeeding.
 All mothers and babies are different.
-There are no rules on when the right time is to finish breastfeeding.
 Aim to finish when you feel good about it.

 To stop breastfeeding a baby under 6 months, gradually reduce the number of times you breastfeed each day.

-- Phase out one breastfeed every 2 to 3 days for the first few weeks.
-Begin with the feeds during the day.
+- Phase out 1 breastfeed every 2 to 3 days for the first few weeks.
+Begin with the daytime feeds.

 - Give your baby a formula feed from a bottle during the times you do not breastfeed.